 For Ellenton and Parrish residents specifically, this model makes sense for several reasons:

-Meadow Primary Care — Now Open in Ellenton
+Meadow Primary Care — Serving Ellenton from Lakewood Ranch

 Meadow is run by Meriem Richardson, MSN, APRN, FNP-BC, a board-certified Family Nurse Practitioner with over a decade of clinical experience including cardiac nursing, pediatrics at Johns Hopkins All Children's Hospital, and urgent care.